phalcon-orphanage/docs/en/volt.md

     bool $extendsMode = false
 ): string | array
 ```
-Compiles a template into a file also creating the desination path
+Compiles a template into a file also creating the destination path

 ```php
 $compiler->compileFile(